Hanis3-gatech/CS7641-Project-15/README.md

 |:--:|
 |*Fig 17*|

 If we change the ratio if features to samples to 10:1 we see drastically more unstable performance as far as F1 and RMSE.
 The performance has degraded well once the number of important features exceeds the samples.
-From this we can reasonably suggest that it is hopeless to perform accurate regression analysis on datasets who's important features exceed samples – of course we may never know the important features.
+From this we can reasonably suggest that it is hopeless to perform accurate regression analysis on datasets whose important features exceed samples – of course we may never know the important features.

 |![alt-text-13](F1_Informative2.png "title-1")|
 |:--:|